This article was originally printed in The New Hampshire but due to complaints, it was removed from the website.

 A major difference between these girls and others is their fearlessness.
-Up on stage, Kira and Jordan transform into more confident versions of themselves.
+Up on stage, Kira and Ashley transform into more confident versions of themselves.

-“Something about it is so empowering,” Jordan explained.
+“Something about it is so empowering,” Ashley explained.

 Kira agreed.
 “It’s hard to be afraid of anything else after doing that.”